Stephen-J-Whitaker/co2-score/README.md

     The software reads the questionnaire into variables when the software first runs.
 The reason for this design choice was so that should the need arise the questionnaire tool can easily be repurposed or the questions modified.

     Modifying the questions is as simple as altering the text in the external spreadsheet and restarting the software.
-To repurpose the software for a completely new questionnaire would require changes to the title screen such that they are fit for purpose.
+Repurposing the software for a completely new questionnaire would require changes to the title screen such that they are fit for purpose.

     Each question is presented to the user and the software waits for an answer option to be selected.
     The option selected by the user is validated.
 The software checks that an option has been entered,  whether or not the option selected is in range and whether it consists of valid characters.

     ![Question]( docs/images/readme-question.jpg)

-    Once confirmed to be valid the user has is shown a bar chart that shows the number of points that they have just received towards their carbon score as a proportion of the maximum number of points that they could have received.
+    Once confirmed to be valid the user is shown a bar chart that shows the number of points that they have just received towards their carbon score as a proportion of the maximum number of points that they could have received.

     ![Response confirmation]( docs/images/readme-question-answer-confirmed.jpg)